Table of Contents

 The telephones in the Main Office, Guidance, and in teacher’s classrooms are for staff use only.

 Only when there is an emergency, such as illness or accident, will a student be allowed to use school phones and then the call must be made in the Main Office.
-All other student calls are to be made from the public phones located on the first floor on the north side and Westside of the building.

 Only when there is an emergency requiring the immediate attention of a student will messages be accepted in the Main Office.
 Students will not be excused from classes to make ordinary phone calls or to receive phone calls.